 Shubnum Khan is a South African author and artist.
-Her first novel, Onion Tears was shortlisted for the Penguin Prize for African Writing and the University of Johannesburg Debut Fiction Prize.
-Her collection of travel stories, How I Accidentally Became a Global Stock Photo and Other Strange and Wonderful Stories was published in South Africa and India in 2021.
+Her first novel, Onion Tears (2011) was shortlisted for the Penguin Prize for African Writing and the University of Johannesburg Debut Fiction Prize.
+Her collection of misadventures, How I Accidentally Became a Global Stock Photo and Other Strange and Wonderful Stories was published in South Africa and India with Macmillan in 2021.

-She has a degree in Media Studies and an MA in English from the University of KwaZulu-Natal and is a writing fellow at OMI’s Ledig House in New York, the Swatch Art Peace Hotel in Shanghai and is the recipient of the Octavia Butler Fellowship from Jack Jones Literary Arts.
-She was shortlisted for the Miles Moreland Writing Scholarship for African Writers and selected as a Mellon Fellow at Stellenbosch University.
+She has a degree in Media Studies and a Master's in English from the University of KwaZulu-Natal.
+She is a writing fellow at OMI’s Ledig House in New York, the Swatch Art Peace Hotel in Shanghai and an Octavia Butler Fellow at Jack Jones Literary Arts.
+She was shortlisted for the Miles Moreland Writing Scholarship for African Writers and selected as a Mellon Fellow at Stellenbosch University in 2019.

-She is currently working on her second novel and a collection of micro memoirs about love.
+She is currently completing her second novel; a gothic mystery and a collection of micro memoirs about love.
 She takes private art commissions and freelances as a writer.
-When she is not travelling, she lives in Durban, where the warmest waters meet the bluest skies.
+She lives in Durban, where the warmest waters meet the bluest skies.